gruut/GruutSCE/README.md

 # Tethys Standard Contract Engine

-> The name of this engine has been changed to Tethys Standard Contract ContractEngine (TSCE) because the name of the blockchain projecft has been changed.
+> The name of this engine has been changed to Tethys Standard Contract ContractEngine (TSCE) according to the change of the project name.
 > The original name was "Gruut Standard Contract Engine."

 ### 1. Basic Structure of Tethys Standard Contract